BioKIC/symbiota-docs/content/customizing/install/_index.en.md

 ---
-title: "Installation"
+title: 'Installation'
 date: 2018-12-29T11:02:05+06:00
 lastmod: 2020-01-05T10:42:26+06:00
 weight: 2
 draft: false
 # search related keywords
-keywords: ["induct", "instate"]
+keywords: ['induct', 'instate']
 ---

 The following steps are here to help you initialize your new website.
 If you don't know Hugo at all, we strongly suggest you learn more about it by following this [great documentation for beginners](https://gohugo.io/overview/quickstart/).